Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Introduction

-\textbf{Our approach and contributions.} In the present work, we seek to construct surrogate models for fast analysis of computationally intensive models with high-dimensional parameters and function-valued QoIs.
+In the present work, we seek to construct surrogate models for fast analysis of computationally intensive models with high-dimensional parameters and function-valued QoIs.
 We consider QoIs of the form

 where $\Theta \subseteq \R^{\Np}$ is the uncertain parameter domain and $\X$ is compact subset of $\R^d$, with $d \in \{1, 2, 3\}$.
 In practice, $s$ can represent a spatial or temporal point.
 Our focus in the present work is models of flow in porous media, and $f(s, \vec\xi)$ is an observable in a multiphase flow problem.
 Our approach identifies and exploits low-dimensional structures in both input and output spaces.
-Specifically, we utilize approximate GSA measures for fast input parameter screening, and low-rank spectral representations of output fields.
+Specifically, we rely on approximate GSA measures for fast input parameter screening and utilize low-rank spectral representations of output fields.

-We propose a fast-to-compute screening metric that utilizes ideas from active subspaces~\cite{Constantine15} to perform initial parameter dimension reduction.
+We propose a fast-to-compute screening metric that utilizes ideas from active subspaces~\cite{Constantine15} and derivative-based GSA for functional outputs~\cite{CleavesAlexanderianGuyEtAl19} to perform parameter dimension reduction.
 The proposed screening metrics do not require gradient computation in the parameter space.
 This makes the proposed methods applicable to a broad class of problems involving complex physics systems for which adjoint solvers, which are essential for gradient computation in high dimensions, are not necessarily available.

 Following parameter screening, we combine two different spectral approaches---KLEs and PCEs---to generate an efficient surrogate model in a reduced-dimensional uncertain parameter space.
 The overall surrogate model constructed takes the form,

-where $\Phi_i$'s are orthogonal basis functions in $L^2(\X)$ obtained from a KLE of $f(s, \vec\xi)$ and $\tilde{f}_i$ are approximate KL modes as functions of a reduced-dimensional parameter vector $\vec\xi^r\subseteq\R^\np$; these KL modes are represented by PCEs,
+where $\Phi_i$'s are orthogonal basis functions in $L^2(\X)$ obtained from a KLE of $f(s, \vec\xi)$ and $f_i^{PC}$ are approximate KL modes as functions of a reduced-dimensional parameter vector $\vec\xi^r\subseteq\R^\np$; these KL modes are represented by PCEs,

 where $\Psi_k$'s are a basis consisting of multivariate orthogonal polynomials in $L^2(\Theta)$ and $\Npc$ is specified based on the choice of truncation strategy.
 Thus, the overall surrogate model can be expressed as